webdew-logo-new_v2-1

 It's also probable that they'll follow your lead in terms of the finer details, as the inner workings of the deal you have in mind will be clearly laid out, saving them time and effort that may otherwise have proven too costly for their already busy schedules.

-Go for the slow burn
+Go for the Slow Burn

 Cold calling is not pleasant for either the salesperson or the client.
 Neither is the "hard sell".
 The most comfortable approach for all parties by far is for a strong and trusting relationship to be built before any deals are proposed.